Consensys/quorum/README.md

 The above diagram is very high-level overview of component architecture used by GoQuorum.
 For more in-depth discussion of the components and how they interact, please refer to [lifecycle of a private transaction](https://docs.goquorum.consensys.net/en/stable/Concepts/Privacy/PrivateTransactionLifecycle/).

 ## Quickstart
-There are [several ways](https://docs.goquorum.consensys.net/en/stable/HowTo/GetStarted/GettingStartedOverview/) to quickly get up and running with GoQuorum.
-One of the easiest is to use * [quorum-dev-quickstart](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/getting-started/) - a command line tool that allows users to set up a development GoQuorum network on their local machine in less than *2 minutes*.
+The easiest way to get started is to use * [quorum-dev-quickstart](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/getting-started/) - a command line tool that allows users to set up a development GoQuorum network on their local machine in less than *2 minutes*.

 ## GoQuorum Projects